bluegray/Highlighter/README.md

 **U+2014** Em dash
 **U+00a0** Non-breaking space

+## Key bindings

+`Ctrl+Alt+Shift+h` : Toggle highlighting on/off.

+## Menu commands
+You can toggle highlighting in the `View` menu.
+The setting is per view, and not saved to disk.
+This can be changed in the settings, see below.

 ## Configuration

 You can override the default settings by creating a file in `Packages/User/highlighter.sublime-settings`: